lucasiscovici/plotly_py/plotly_study/figure_factory/README.md

 py.iplot(data, filename='new-scatter-plot')
 ```

 There is another type of chart which uses these basic plot types to make other types of graphs, and these are the figure factories.
-These are wrappers that utilize the code from `plotly.graph_objs` to build charts that can use their structures.
+These are wrappers that utilize the code from `plotly_study.graph_objs` to build charts that can use their structures.
 A good example of a figure factory is the [Scatterplot Matrix](https://plot.ly/python/scatterplot-matrix/) as it utilizes `go.Scatter`, `go.Box` and `go.Histogram`.

 So if you have ever wanted to contribute to the Plotly Python Library by adding a new chart type we don't have, now you can!
-This README will help you get started by cloning the plotly.py repo, forking a new branch, creating a new figure factory, and creatng a new Pull Request to get feedback for merging.
+This README will help you get started by cloning the plotly_study.py repo, forking a new branch, creating a new figure factory, and creatng a new Pull Request to get feedback for merging.
 Just follow all these steps and you'll be ready to go.

 ## Getting Started:
-1. In the Terminal, clone the `plotly.py` repo locally and then check out the master branch.
+1. In the Terminal, clone the `plotly_study.py` repo locally and then check out the master branch.

 ```
-$ git clone git@github.com:plotly/plotly.py.git
+$ git clone git@github.com:plotly/plotly_study.py.git
 $ git fetch origin
 $ git checkout master
 ```